 The equity adjustments for staff are normally limited to ten percent but may exceed that amount with supportive documentation (NDUS Human Resource Policy Manual 5.1.6).

 Equity adjustments.
 On a case-by-case basis, significant internal inequities may arise outside the annual salary review process described in 2.1.
 In these unusual situations, a request for an adjustment may be initiated.
 Factors generally considered are directly related experience, job performance and level of responsibility.
-The decision to request an equity adjustment should include consultation with the Office of Human Resources/Payroll and/or the Vice President for Equity, Diversity, and Global Outreach, whichever is appropriate, and appropriate documentation should accompany the NDSU Change Form 101.
+The decision to request an equity adjustment should include consultation with the Office of Human Resources/Payroll and/or the Office of the Provost, whichever is appropriate, and appropriate documentation should accompany the NDSU Change Form 101.

 Market adjustments.
 A market adjustment is intended to mitigate a documented external inequity using North Dakota University System recognized market data.
 Market adjustments are normally limited to ten percent but may exceed that amount with supportive documentation and appropriate administrative approval.
 Market adjustment proposals must consider institutional internal equity.